exercism/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 ## Greater than or equal to

-Operator `>=` tests if first operand's value is equal to or greater than second one's.
+Operator `>=` tests if the first operand's value is equal to or greater than the second one's.

 ```python
 >>> 3 >= 1